HrSTILL/Flight_Manager/README.md

 </p>

 ## Project Overview
-The goal of the project is to crate a website application + working database with ASP, so we have a functional Manager App for reserving plane tickets.
+The idea of the project is to crate a website application + working database with ASP, so we have a functional Manager App for reserving plane tickets.
 - Language: C#, JavaScript
 - Websitr Languages: HTML & CSS
 - Framework: ASP.Net